 The State Government has committed to a massive road proposal from Infrastructure NSW.
 It involves building 33 km of road, extending and widening both the M5 and the M4 and providing a link between them, via a long tunnel under the inner west of Sydney.
-So far, costs are expected to be $10-15 billion over at least a decade.
+Costs are expected to be $16.8 billion over at least a decade.
 A business case justifying the proposal was due in June, 2013.
 For such detail as there is and the Government’s positive take on the proposal (before the case is developed) go to http://engage.haveyoursay.nsw.gov.au/westconnex and take a look at the promotional video released by Infrastructure NSW at video-summary-of-westconnex.
-For a lighter moment, go on to this spoof of the video go to the WasteConnex video.
+For a lighter moment, have a look at the WasteConnex video.

 Why does WCPS oppose WestConnex?

 The Society has two major sets of concerns about the Westconnex proposal